ice09/smart-contract-api-driven-testing/README.md

 ## Run OpenAPI Smart Contracts REST Services with Swagger-UI

+_Note: You have to copy the current Smart Contracts from this repo: ... to the `src/main/solidity` folder_

 * Start _Ganache_, set mnemonic to **test test test test test test test test test test test junk**
    * Set default gas x10 in _Ganache_ (67219750)
 * Run Application: Change to folder `start-scripts/run` and run `start-local-node-acct0.bat`